 The first research line aims at formalizing psychological theory by using models and techniques that originates in complex system research in the natural sciences.
 This includes novel theoretical and methodological approaches related to psychometrics.
 This work inspired the Math Garden project, a web-based practice and monitoring platform (now maintained by the successful spin-off Oefenweb.nl) to collect high frequent data on learning processes.

-The second line concerns a research program on network approaches to psychometrics.
-In this program, psychological constructs are viewed as complex networks rather than as latent variables.
-A particularly successful application of this modeling framework is in the field of psychopathology, where the approach has led to publications in leading journals in the field and is producing significant changes in how researchers think about mental disorders.
+The second line concerns a research programme on network approaches to psychometrics.
+In this programme, psychological constructs are viewed as complex networks rather than as latent variables.
+A particularly successful application of this modelling framework is in the field of psychopathology, where the approach has led to publications in leading journals in the field and is producing significant changes in how researchers think about mental disorders.

 The third line concerns mathematical psychology, with a focus on formal models of human cognition.
 The overarching goal is to restructure the fragmented field of cognitive modelling by adopting Bayesian principles.
 The line led to the development of JASP, an open-source software package for statistical analyses, with an emphasis on Bayesian methods (jasp-stats.org).